SCBI-ForestGEO/Coring-Mortality/README.md

 # Coring-Mortality

-This repository contains data, code, and results from an analysis of the effect of coring on tree mortality.
+This repository contains data, code, and results from an analysis of the effect of coring on tree mortality (Helcoski et al.,

-This manuscript has been accepted for publication in Tree-Ring Research.

-Final data and scripts used in analyses for this manuscript have been uploaded.
+2018).

+## Citation
+Helcoski *et al*.
+2018.
+No significant increase in tree mortality following coring in a temperate hardwood forest. *Tree-Ring Research*, in press.

 ## Contact